Latest front in Weinstein scandal: Statehouses say 'me too'

 Some states pledged to boost training.

 State Rep. Sara Feigenholtz, an Illinois Democrat, filed a resolution Tuesday “to change the culture that breeds such behavior.”
 Another proposal was in the works to require legislators, lobbyists and staff to undergo sexual harassment training.
-Top leaders said they’d also require policies for lobbyists.
+Top leaders said they also would require policies for lobbyists.

 But some were skeptical of the new efforts.